NexovaDev/UpdateHub/README.md

 ### MacOS/Linux support?

 Currently, we do not support MacOS and Linux.
-Plan to support it is coming in later updates.
+A plan to support it is coming in later updates.

 ### Where do I download it?
 You can download it [here](https://github.com/KK-Designs/UpdateHub/releases/latest "Download latest version") for free.